 The emotional and physical wellbeing of our students is pivotal to their success at school, as adolescents, and in their future lives.
 Physically and emotionally healthy students are happy, able to deal positively with life’s challenges, experience a sense of connectedness with the school and others, and are well placed to develop into well-balanced and successful young adults.

-A summary about our 2018 Welfare programs are discussed below.
+A summary about Welfare programs are discussed below.

 Student Engagement Strategy:

 At Eltham North Primary School student engagement has three interrelated components: behavioural, emotional and cognitive engagement.

 Behavioural engagement refers to students’ participation in education, including the academic, social and extracurricular activities of our school.

 Emotional engagement encompasses students’ emotional reactions in the classroom and in the school and measures a students’ sense of belonging or connectedness to our school.

 Cognitive engagement relates to a students’ investment in learning and their intrinsic motivation and self-regulation.